Programmiermethoden-CampusMinden/Prog2-Lecture/README.md

 ## Overview

-This represents the lecture material for the lecture "Programmiermethoden", a course developed and taught at Bielefeld University of Applied Sciences.
+This represents the lecture material for the lecture ["Programmiermethoden"](https://www.hsbi.de/elearning/goto.php?target=crs_1089782&client_id=FH-Bielefeld), a course developed and taught at Bielefeld University of Applied Sciences.

 ## Contributing

 Questions, bug reports, feature requests and pull requests are very welcome.

-Please be sure to read the [contributor guidelines](CONTRIBUTING.md) before opening a new issue.
+Please first check whether your request has already been dealt with in other (open or closed) issues.
+Feel free to reopen relevant closed issues to add your request there.

+When submitting pull requests, please make sure that your **feature branch starts at the tip of the current `master` branch**.
+Upon acceptance (i.e. merging your pull request), your contribution automatically becomes subject to the licence of this repository (CC BY-SA 4.0).

+## Building Stuff

+Please see [https://github.com/cagix/pandoc-lecture](https://github.com/cagix/pandoc-lecture/blob/master/README.md#installing-and-using-pandoc-lecture) for detailed instructions on how to produce teaching materials (PDF slides, website) from the sources maintained in this repository.

 ## Credits